 Step 3: After that, the program will detect the connected device and provide all the matching firmware versions.
 Just choose iOS 14 and tap the “Download” button to continue.

-Step 4: When the firmware is downloaded successfully, tap the “Start” button and the program will start repairing the device.
+Step 4: When the firmware is downloaded successfully, tap the “Repair Now” button and the program will start repairing the device.
 Once the repair completed, the device will restart in normal mode and update to the latest iOS 14 version.

 Part 4.
 Basic Methods to Fix iOS 14 Taking Forever to Update

 The following are just some of the basic solutions to try when the update process is taking too long on your iPhone or iPad:

 4.1 Force Restart Your iPhone/iPad